SquareSR/alternative-red-routes/README.md

 - Gengar: X Spec + EQ
 - Golbat: Blizz
 - EQ x3
-> If Golbat used Haze, use TB x2 then X Speed on Arbok if you have 25-60 and 3+ X Specs remaining.
-Otherwise Super Potion or yolo.
+> If Golbat used Haze, use TB x2 then X Speed on Arbok if you have 25-60; otherwise yolo her last gengar.

 ## LANCE SPLIT